bhavesh-chainani/realtime-conversation-intelligence/README.md

 - CORS is configured permissively for development (`allow_origins=["*"]`). **Restrict this for production**.
 - The backend provides comprehensive logging for all suggestion requests, making it easy to debug and monitor the system.
 - Suggestions are generated in real-time from finalized transcript turns and update automatically.
-- The system is optimized for Pro Bono SG's workflow, providing context-aware recommendations for legal assistance operators.
+- The system is optimized for legal entity in singapore's workflow, providing context-aware recommendations for legal assistance operators.

 ## 📄 License